thecodingrunner/thecodingrunner/README.md

 # 💫 About Me:
-I create creative websites and applications using the MERN stack.
+I create creative websites and applications using Next.js and React.
 After graduating with a Masters degree in Mechanical Engineering, and living in Japan for 6 months, I discovered Web Development, and since then have committed myself to becoming a professional developer.
 The concept of creating creative and stylish web solutions and applications is exciting to me.

 ## 🌐 Socials: